-- 1. Successful completion of comprehensive exams (DCQE & SPEE; including successfully completing any remediations) - 2.
+- Successful completion of comprehensive exams (DCQE & SPEE; including successfully completing any remediations) - 2.
+Successfully passed Clinical Dissertation Proposal - 3.
 In good standing with the PsyD Program.
-This means that the student is meeting the academic standards as defined by grade point average (3.0 and above) and is making satisfactory progress toward the degree - 3.
-Successfully passed Clinical Dissertation Proposal - 4.
+This means that the student is meeting the academic standards as defined by grade point average (3.0 and above) and is making satisfactory progress toward the degree - 4.
 Readiness determined by DCT (in consultation with faculty and review of student records)

-Once a student has met the above requirements, they must complete a 'Statement of Intent Regarding Clinical Internship,' form which can be found on the PsyD Students Canvas portal (Clinical Training / Internship).
-This form is due by (or before) October 1st.
+Once a student has met the above requirements, they must complete a 'Statement of Intent Regarding Clinical Internship,' form which can be found on the PsyD Students Canvas portal

+(Clinical Training / Internship).
+This form is due on or before October 1st in the year that the student intends to apply to internship.